IepIweidieng/TJAPlayer3/tja.md

 * `#SPEED <float-base-speed-x>`
 * `#SPEED <complex-ri-float-base-speed-xy>`
-  * The imaginary part of `<complex-ri-float-base-speed-xy>` specifies the vertical normal scrolling speed from the top to the bottom of the screen (↓).
+  * The imaginary component of `<complex-ri-float-base-speed-xy>` specifies the vertical normal scrolling speed from the top to the bottom of the screen (↓).
 The unit is the same as `<float-base-speed-x>`.
 * `#SPEED <value>bpm`
   * Use the corresponding normal scrolling speed as when the absolute value (velocity) of `<value>` were used for `#BPMCHANGE`, the unit direction of `<value>` were used for `#SPEED`, and `#SCROLL 1` were used.
   * > Formula: `base_speed` = `value` / `current_bpm` / `current_scroll`